ALSchwalm/transient/README.md

 root.
 As always, the usage of python [virtual environments](https://docs.python.org/3/tutorial/venv.html) is recommended for a development setup.

-`transient` has dependencies on very few packages.
+`transient` has very few dependencies.
 On ubuntu, these can be installed by running `apt-get install ssh qemu-system-x86 python3-pip`.

 Documentation
 -------------